Articles Home Page Images Email Order Form Plant Catalog Tool Catalog

 Emerald Spray Fruit

-3230 Cotoneaster dammeri 'Streib's Findling' S\M\-30ø\RG\Ls\B Slow growing evergreen mounding shrub similar to 'Emerald Spray' to about 1 foot x 3 feet .
+3230 Cotoneaster dammeri 'Streib's Findling' S\M\-30ø\RG\Ls\B Slow growing evergreen mounding shrub to about 1 foot x 3 feet .
 Grows by short arching branches making it particularly useful for bonsai.
 Dark green leaves almost round and red berries.
 Excellent for small weeping bonsai.

 Crataegus (Hawthorn) S\D\-40ø\Ls\B Deciduous trees with either white or pink flowers and small red apple-like fruits.
 Plants sucker and water sprout profusely.
 This can be controlled somewhat in landscape plants by limiting water and fertilizer and pruning only when necessary.
 Bonsai plants should have suckers removed as they appear.
 Leaves reduce nicely in bonsai plants.
 Seedling grown plants avoid nasty grafts for bonsai use but can take as long as 20 years to flower.
 Cutting grown plants are from mature wood, are capable of flowering immediately, and also avoid the graft problem.
 We are one of the very few nurseries in the world growing hawthorn from cuttings.